 Body parts taken from an animal that is rare to a respective region will net you 25% more in value when sold to a store in that region, than it would in one where it's common.
 And if you own the Ultimate or Special Edition of the game, all sales will have a +10% modifier as standard for every part/pelt/carcass you sell.
 This is automatically active when you redeem the Special or Ultimate edition code.

-In need or more pointers like this?
+Looking for more Red Dead Redemption 2 assistance?
 In terms of collectibles, we have solutions for Dinosaur Bone locations, Dreamcatcher locations, Rock Carving locations and World Champion Cigarette Cards locations.
 Looking for maps?
 We have Killer Clue Piece locations, High Stakes Treasure Map locations, Jack Hall Gang Treasure Map locations, and the Poisonous Trail Treasure Map locations too.
-For more in-depth system explains, we detail how to get perfect pelts, hides and skins as well as all Legendary Animal locations and Legendary Fish locations, or all Gunslinger locations, too.
-If it's upgrase you're after, there's Perks, Talismans and Trinkets, pointers for how to get Gold Bars fast, the best horse and horses explained, the best Red Dead Redemption 2 weapons, satchel upgrades and camp upgrades.
-Finally, here's a list of Red Dead Redemption 2 cheat codes and an idea of the Red Dead Online beta date.
-Not long now!
+For more in-depth system explains, there's hunting perfect pelts, hides and skins as well as all Legendary Animal locations and Legendary Fish locations, or all Gunslinger locations, too.
+Finally, here's a list of Red Dead Redemption 2 cheat codes, the various Red Dead Online release dates, and an explainer on how to make Red Dead Online money fast .

 What else you need to know about getting hunting for pelts in Red Dead Redemption 2

 Looking for some extra advice?
 These quick tips delves into the basic concepts further to help with your career as a bona fide hunter in Red Dead Redemption 2.

 - Always equip your bow before you leave your mount.

 - Make sure you're stocked with enough arrows.